 This expert is Darian Rafie, Brown’s partner at an American organisation called ActRight, which describes itself online as a “clearinghouse for conservative action”.

-Previously, CitizenGo has presented itself in the logo on its website as a “member of the ActRight family” and openDemocracy understands that ActRight paid for a CitizenGo staff member in 2013, a claim that Rafie did not deny in emailed comments.
+Previously, CitizenGo has presented itself in the logo on its website as a “member of the ActRight family”. openDemocracy understands that ActRight paid for a CitizenGo staff member in 2013, a claim that Rafie did not deny in emailed comments.

-ActRight is currently encouraging people to “thank president Trump for stopping transgender insanity in the military”.
-On Facebook, its recent posts include those supporting Trump; those mocking the appearances of left-wing women; and asking “How much do you think Barack Obama paid Harvard to admit his pot-head daughter?”
+ActRight is currently encouraging people to “thank President Trump for stopping transgender insanity in the military”.
+On Facebook, its recent posts include ones that support Trump; mock the appearance of left-wing women; and ask “How much do you think Barack Obama paid Harvard to admit his pot-head daughter?”

-ActRight’s Rafie is an experienced political consultant in the US who has played key roles in a number of companies that have worked for the Republican National Committee and the Republican party in Ohio and Michigan; received payments from a Super PAC supporting Texas Republican Ted Cruz (as did ActRight in 2015); and worked with the Tea Party group Think Freely Media.
+ActRight’s Rafie is an experienced political consultant in the US.
+He has played key roles in a number of companies that have worked for the Republican National Committee and the Republican party in Ohio and Michigan; received payments from a Super PAC supporting Texas Republican Ted Cruz (as did ActRight in 2015); and worked with the Tea Party group Think Freely Media.

 ‘Your phone is leaking information’

 “There is a lot of stuff to be done with mobile phones and geo-fencing areas,” Rafie told our reporter.
 He explained: “Say there’s a rally somewhere, one of these big Trump campaign rallies.
 What we’ll do is we’ll draw a Polygon around that event and then we’ll register all the phones that were there.”